A peek at Open Lending Corporation (LPRO): Who has invested in It?

 The top institutional shareholder in the company is Bregal Sagemount I, L.P. with over 14.93 million shares valued at $522.07 million.
 The investor’s holdings represent 11.65% of the LPRO Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Bregal North America General Partner Jersey Limited with 14.93 million shares valued at $522.07 million to account for 11.65% of the shares outstanding.
 The other top investors are Bregal Investments, Inc. which holds 14.93 million shares representing 11.65% and valued at over $522.07 million, while Wasatch Advisors Inc holds 7.71% of the shares totaling 9.88 million with a market value of $345.49 million.

-Open Lending Corporation (NASDAQ: LPRO) is -5.89% lower on its value in year-to-date trading and has touched a low of $9.37 and a high of $43.00 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The LPRO stock was last observed hovering at around $36.34 in the last trading session, with the day’s loss setting it -3.44% off its average median price target of $40.00 for the next 12 months.
-It is also 45.17% off the consensus price target high of $60.00 offered by 12 analysts, but current levels are -9.67% lower than the price target low of $30.00 for the same period.
+Open Lending Corporation (NASDAQ: LPRO) is 13.04% higher on its value in year-to-date trading and has touched a low of $9.37 and a high of $43.00 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The LPRO stock was last observed hovering at around $36.83 in the last trading session, with the day’s gains setting it 2.69% off its average median price target of $41.00 for the next 12 months.
+It is also 34.13% off the consensus price target high of $60.00 offered by 12 analysts, but current levels are -31.73% lower than the price target low of $30.00 for the same period.

-The stock witnessed a -18.24% loss in the last 1 month and extending the period to 3 months gives it a 21.63%, and is -19.70% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.89% over the week and 7.09% over the month.
+The stock witnessed a -2.99% loss in the last 1 month and extending the period to 3 months gives it a 31.38%, and is 6.35% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.86% over the week and 7.54% over the month.

 Open Lending Corporation (LPRO) Analyst Forecasts